North Pier, Blackpool: Attractions

 North Pier's attractions include a Gypsy palm reader and an ice cream parlour, the North Pier Theatre, a Victorian tea room, and the Carousel and Merrie England bars.
 The arcade, built in the 1960s, has approximately eleven million coins pass through its machines each year.

 One of the earliest Sooty bear puppets used by Harry Corbett is on display on the pier.
 Corbett bought the original Sooty puppet on North Pier for his son, Matthew.
 When Corbett took the puppet on BBC's Talent Night programme, he marked the nose and ears with soot so that they would show up on the black and white television, giving the puppet its name.

 The Carousel bar on the pier-head has a Victorian wrought iron canopy, and its outdoor sun-lounge is classified as the largest beer garden in Blackpool.
 Next to the bar is a two tier carousel, the "Venetian Carousel", which is protected from sand and spray by a glass wall.

 After the fire in 1938, the pavilion was replaced with a 1,564-seat theatre which has since hosted a number of acts including; Frankie Vaughan, Frank Randle, Tessie O'Shea, Dave Morris, Bernard Delfont, Morecambe and Wise, Paul Daniels, Freddie Starr, Russ Abbot, Bruce Forsyth, Des O'Connor, Joe Longthorne, Cannon & Ball, Lily Savage, Brian Conley and Hale and Pace.
+In 2020, the theatre was renamed the Joe Longthorne Theatre, in memory of Longthorne who had died the year before and who had performed there for over 20 seasons.

 In 2002 a heritage room with photographs was opened up, the foyer entrance was refurbished and a disabled lift added.
 By 2005, there was no longer a live organist playing in the sun lounge although other live entertainment continues.
 In 2013, the live organist was brought back into the sun lounge.